internet4000/webrtc/README.md

 To play around you need to:

-1. `npm run server` which starts the node server
+1. `npm start` which starts the node server
 2. `npm run client` which open the `client` folder in a local web server